sharecloud/sharecloud/README.md

 * PHP 5.3.2+
 * MySQL 5+ (or MariaDB)
-* Apache 2 Webserver (other servers are not officially supported but should work with some tweaks)
+* Apache 2.x or nginx (other servers are not officially supported but should work with some tweaks)

 Optional
 * php-imagick